Emergency Fire Response and Evacuation Plan

 - Be alert for panicking deer.
 Everybody in the vehicle should be helping the driver watch the road in as many directions as possible

 As we are leaving on our sometimes steep, winding and curvy roads, it is very important that we remain as calm as possible and be considerate of our neighbors.
-The fire fighters will not allow us to go onto our roads if there is a danger of being trapped in our cars by a wildfire.
-The greatest danger is that we ourselves cause an accident thereby blocking the road to fire fighters trying to get in and our neighbors trying to get out.
+The firefighters will not allow us to go onto our roads if there is a danger of being trapped in our cars by a wildfire.
+The greatest danger is that we ourselves cause an accident thereby blocking the road to firefighters trying to get in and our neighbors trying to get out.

 As we approach State Highway 8, the sheriff’s department will direct us either to turn left (north) or right (south) depending on which way the fire is coming.
-If we go north, we will also be asked to rendezvous at either Pebble Beech or if this meeting place is too close to the fire, then we will be directed to the Southmont Volunteer Fire Department on Route 8 in Southmont.
+If we go north, we will also be asked to rendezvous at either Pebble Beach or if this meeting place is too close to the fire, then we will be directed to the Southmont Volunteer Fire Department on Route 8 in Southmont.
 If we are directed south on Route 8, we will rendezvous at Dave’s Mini-Mart across from the Healing Springs firehouse on Bringle Ferry Rd and Route 8.
 Once at this checking-in place, we will be asked to check in with one of our neighbors who will be taking a roll call of who is safely out of the community.
-Also this roll call leader should have up-to-date information on Red Cross services and any news on when we can get back into our homes and community.
+Also, this roll call leader should have up-to-date information on Red Cross services and any news on when we can get back into our homes and community.

 Section 9: The Roads Are Blocked

-The last topic is going to be the most unpleasant of all to talk about, but it should be addressed and as we have said before, “If we fail to prepare we are only preparing to fail.”
+The last topic is going to be the most unpleasant of all to talk about, but it should be addressed and as we have said before, “If we fail to prepare, we are only preparing to fail.”

 If there is a fire at the front gate area that blocks the two road exits available, we must be aware of other ways of getting off of the mountain.
 This will be further complicated by the fact that if we can’t drive out of the community, the firefighters will not be able to drive into the community to help and guide us.
-Hopefully, we still should be getting some instructions from either our Calling Post system or the Reverse-911 system.
+Hopefully, we still should be getting some instructions from either our Post Calls system or the Reverse-911 system.